jtcriswell/SVA/README.md

   - xzcat src.txz | tar -xvf -

-o Apply the SVA patch to the FreeBSD source code
+o Apply the SVA patches to the FreeBSD source code

   - cd usr/src

   - patch -p1 < ../../freebsd9_patch
+  - patch -p1 < ../../freebsd9_libc_patch

 o Build the kernel, setting INSTKERNNAME to the name of the kernel